alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Higly inspired by Apophysis and its workflow design, it is a one to one match with it if used within the same limits.
+Many Apophysis fractal Flames are available for download on the web and you can copy all values into FLAM3 for houdini to get the same result.
+Downolad Apophysis 7x here: [Apophysis 7x](https://sourceforge.net/projects/apophysis7x/)

 ## Future additions